 Interested in the idea of a 5-cup coffee machine that manages to be compact and traditional simultaneously?
 Check out KRUPS‘s Simply Brew dripper.

 The Simply Brew makes just the right quantity of coffee for one or two people while still boasting a modern design and premium stainless-steel finish.
 Plus, the drip-free pouring spout and dishwasher-safe carafe and filter ensure the cleaning process is painless.
 Additional features include a backlit on/off switch, a conveniently located water tank, a sleek glass carafe, and, most excitingly, a permanent coffee filter.

 Things to Consider

 The placement of the filter or filter basket impacts the ergonomics of the coffee maker.
-If you have to fight to get around the water reservoir to put your grounds in or vice versa, that probably is not the best option.
+If you have to fight to get around the water reservoir to add your grounds, that’s probably not the best option.

-All of that said, the most sure-fire way to make sure you have hot coffee is toheat your water and use a manual brewer.
+All of that said, the most surefire way to make sure you have hot coffee is toheat your water and use a manual brewer.

-The alternative is a thermal carafe, usually made of double-walled stainless steel.
+The alternative is a thermal carafe, which is usually made of double-walled stainless steel.
 The coffee stays hotter for longer in this carafe type, but this function is often more of a “nice-to-have” than a “must-have” for smaller coffee makers.
 It’s also harder to know how much coffee you have left with a thermal carafe because the sides are opaque.